 “A lot of these groups are involved day to day on the ground.
 They see the issues but they don't always, necessarily, have the capacity to make a big impact in Albany or City Hall," she said.
 "And so, what we really try to do is provide that additional capacity to help move these things, push them forward.”

-Among the pitches was good cause eviction protections and housing affordability.
+Among the priorities is good cause eviction protections and housing affordability.
 If Buffalo Common Council adopts the practice, it would limit evictions to specific reasons like nonpayment and breaking the lease, as well as capping yearly rent increases between 5% and 10%.

 Protecting renters is essential because 60% of residents rent their homes, PUSH Buffalo member Sonia Rice said.